 Introduction

 Aloe barbadensis Mill. is an important medicinal plant belonging to the Liliaceae family.
-It has been used for centuries in traditional and folk medicine to treat several health disorders.
-Nowadays its leaves are processed by industry as source of pharmaceutical, cosmetics and healthy food products.
+It has been used for centuries in traditional and folk medicine to treat several health disorders.(Ref) Nowadays its leaves are processed by industry as a source of pharmaceutical, cosmetics and healthy food products.
 Aloe is commonly propagated through lateral buds but this technique doesn’t satisfy the industry’s biomass demand.
-In vitro culture is an alternative propagation method which allows to obtain a standard large scale production of plants in limited time and space.
+(Ref) In vitro culture is an alternative propagation method which facilitates its large scale production in limited time and space (Ref).

-Some researchers managed to micropropagate A. barbadensis with variable results depending on the type and concentration of plant growth regulators added to the culture medium and on the number of subcultures performed (Meyer and van Staden 1991; Chaudhuri and Mukundan 2001; Liao et al., 2004; De Oliveira and Crocomo 2009; Singh et al., 2009; Singh and Sood 2009; Hashem Abadi and Kaviani 2010).
+Some researchers micropropagated A. barbadensis with variable results; a phenomenon ascribed to the type and concentration of plant growth regulators added to the culture medium and the number of subcultures undertaken (Meyer and van Staden 1991; Chaudhuri and Mukundan 2001; Liao et al. 2004; De Oliveira and Crocomo 2009; Singh et al. 2009; Singh and Sood 2009; Hashem Abadi and Kaviani 2010).

-The ultimate success of the micropropagation depends on the ability of microplants to adapt to ex vitro environment.
-This capacity is measured as percentage of survival and depends on the shoots quality as reported by De Oliveira and Crocomo (2009) according to whom the acclimatization of aloe plants was better for larger ones.
-Therefore during in vitro culture the employment of treatments which guarantee the production of shoots with an adequate size is extremely important for further development of micropropagated plantlets in the greenhouse (Ramirez-Malagon et al. 2001).
+It is generally accepted that the ultimate success of a micropropagation protocol depends on the satisfactory establishment of microplants in in vivo (Ref).
+Percentage survival is often used as a measure of this.
+De Oliveira and Crocomo (2009) reported that it is dependent on shoot quality.
+Similarly, they reported that the acclimatization of aloe plants was better for larger ones.
+Therefore, during in vitro culture, the employment of treatments which guarantee the production of larger shoots is extremely important for further development of micropropagated plantlets in the greenhouse (Ramirez-Malagon et al. 2001).

-Activated charcoal (AC) is largely employed in in vitro tissue culture (Thomas 2008) with the aim to improve growth, elongation and rooting of shoots before transplantation to ex vitro conditions (Hemphill 1998; Gubbuk and Pekmezci 2006; Quoirin et al. 2001; Chen 2009).
-The effect of AC may be attributed to the establishment of dark environment simulating soil conditions (Dumas and Monteuuis 1995; Yan et al. 2006), adsorption of inhibitory substances in the culture medium (Fridborg et al. 1978; Pan and van Staden 1998), regulation of hormonal levels in the culture substrate (Van Winkle and Pullman 2005), alteration of medium pH (Owen et al. 1991) and modification of nutrient availability through cation adsorption (Eymar et al. 2000; Van Winkle et al., 2003; Van Winkle and Pullman 2003).
-Despite the numerous researches performed in the past, still the AC action is not completely comprehended.
-The addition of AC in the culture medium of A. barbadensis improves height, fresh weight and roots number of micropropagated shoots (Hashem Abadi et al., 2008; Borgognone et al., 2010; Hashem Abadi and Kaviani, 2010) and also ensures a better growth of plants even during acclimatization (Borgognone et al., 2010).
-The causes underlying growth promotion of A. barbadensis in vitro due to AC have never been investigated.
+Activated charcoal (AC) is largely used in vitro (Thomas 2008) with the aim to improve growth, multiplication, elongation and rooting of shoots before their establishment in vivo (Hemphill 1998; Gubbuk and Pekmezci 2006; Quoirin et al. 2001; Chen 2009).
+The effect of AC in the culture medium has been attributed to the establishment of a dark environment simulating soil conditions (Dumas and Monteuuis 1995; Yan et al. 2006), adsorption of inhibitory substances in the culture medium (Fridborg et al. 1978; Pan and van Staden 1998), regulation of hormonal levels in the culture substrate (Van Winkle and Pullman 2005), alteration of medium hydrogen ion concentration (pH) (Owen et al. 1991) and modification of nutrient availability through cation adsorption (Eymar et al. 2000; Van Winkle et al. 2003; Van Winkle and Pullman 2003).
+Despite the numerous research reports the role of AC in a culture medium is not completely comprehended.
+The addition of AC in the culture medium of A. barbadensis improves the height, fresh weight and root number of micropropagated shoots (Hashem, Abadi D et al. 2008; Borgognone et al. 2010; Hashem, Abadi D and Kaviani, 2010) and also ensures a better plant growth during acclimatization (Borgognone et al. 2010).
+There are no scientific reports detailing the underlining reasons why AC promotes the growth of A. barbadensis in vitro.

-Some authors showed the effect of culture medium pH during in vitro development of plants and found that the pH response was species and tissue dependent (Leifert et al. 1992; Ebrahim and Ibrahim 2000). plant tissue media are poorly buffered the pH tends to change after the heat sterilization and during the explants culture (Owen et al. 1991, Shibli et al. 1999).
-These changes can affect plant growth as they influence the uptake of nutrients and plant growth regulators by regulating their solubility in the culture medium (Bhatia and Ashwath 2005).
+Some authors showed the effect of culture medium pH during in vitro development of plants and found that the pH response was species and tissue dependent (Leifert et al. 1992; Ebrahim and Ibrahim 2000).
+Owen et al. (1991), (Shibli et al. (1999) reported that most plant tissue culture media are poorly buffered and that the pH changes after heat sterilization and during explant culture.
+This change can affect plant growth as it influences both nutrient and plant growth regulator uptake by regulating their solubility in the culture medium (Bhatia and Ashwath 2005).
 The anion and cation uptake occurs preferentially at acidic and alkaline pH, respectively (George 1993).
-The uptake of NO3- and NH4+ is markedly affected by pH, as well as other inorganic ions and organic molecules, depending on their positive or negative charge (George 1993).
+The uptake of NO3- and NH4+ is markedly affected by pH, as well as other inorganic ions and organic molecules, depending on their polarity (George 1993).